 Does insurance cover teeth bonding?

 Insurance coverage for teeth bonding depends on your policy and the reason for the procedure.
 If you want a bonding procedure for cosmetic reasons, insurance usually doesn’t cover it.
-However, if it’s necessary for dental health, such as repairing a tooth, your insurance might cover part of the cost.
-Your insurance provider will help you to understand your specific coverage details.
+However, if it’s necessary for dental health, such as tooth repair, your insurance might cover part of the cost.
+Your insurance provider will help you understand your specific coverage details.

 Is bonding suitable for children?